The Complexity of Approximating Bounded-Degree Boolean \sharp CSP: Classes of relations

-Let \ORconj{} be the set of Boolean relations that are defined by a conjunction of pins and \OR{}s of any arity and \NANDconj{} the set of Boolean relations definable by conjunctions of pins and \NAND{}s (i.e., negated conjunctions) of any arity.
-For example, the relation defined by the formula
+Let \ORconj{} be the set of Boolean relations that are defined by conjunctions of pins and \OR{}s of any arity and let \NANDconj{} be the set of Boolean relations definable by conjunctions of pins and \NAND{}s (i.e., negated conjunctions) of any arity.
+For example, the 8-ary relation defined by the formula